intelsdi-x/snap/docs/SNAPD_CONFIGURATION.md

   # plugin_trust_level sets the plugin trust level for snapd.
 The default state
   # for plugin trust level is enabled (1).
 When enabled, only signed plugins that can
   # be verified will be loaded into snapd.
-Signatures are verifed from
+Signatures are verified from
-  # keyring files specided in keyring_path.
+  # keyring files specified in keyring_path.
 Plugin trust can be disabled (0) which
   # will allow loading of all plugins whether signed or not.
 The warning state allows
   # for loading of signed and unsigned plugins.
 Warning messages will be displayed if
   # an unsigned plugin is loaded.
 Any signed plugins that can not be verified will